Pension Calculation Deep Dive: Show Me the Math

 Retirement savings

-• Pay Base: Either final pay or averaged highest 36 months of pay.
+• Pay Base: Either your final basic pay (Final Pay system) or the average of your highest 36 months (High-36 and BRS).

 Retirement savings